theother/discoverMeteor/Vocabulary.md

 + You can also achieve the same results by passing the context as an argument to the template call So the previous block of code be rewitten as
   	{{> widgetPage myWidget}}

+********
+Methods

+	A meteor method is a server-side function that is called client-side.
+Collections, insert, updata, and remove function are all methods.